NordicTrack T Series 5 Treadmill Review

 Weight capacity: the other limitation

-The T5’s 113 kg max user weight is the lowest in the NordicTrack range.
-The T Series 6.5S supports 136 kg for £100 more at £799.
-If you weigh over 100 kg, the T5 gives you very little safety margin and will experience more wear on the belt, motor, and cushioning over time.
-The extra £100 for the 6.5S is a worthwhile investment for heavier users.
+The 113 kg (17 st 11 lb) maximum user weight is the lowest in the NordicTrack range.
+If you weigh over 100 kg, the T5 leaves too little margin and will wear its belt, motor and cushioning faster.
+The 6.5S supports 136 kg, and for heavier users that machine is the right answer regardless of the T5’s price advantage.

 SpecT Series 5T Series 6.5S